ZupIT/beagle-docs/content/en/overview.md

 #### Flex

 The `flex` attribute allows you to **use the same Layout Engine on different platforms**.
-This can be a huge win for your team because all platforms will be positioning views according to the same rules, and you won't need to "duplicate" layout logic for each platform.
+This can be a huge win for your team because all platforms will position views according to the same rules, and you won't need to "duplicate" layout logic for each platform.

 - If you have experience with web development, you probably already know how to use `flex`, since it is used as a cross-platform [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp).
 To accomplish this, Beagle uses a library called [**Yoga**](https://yogalayout.com), a cross-platform library developed in C++ by Facebook, and also used in other projects (e.g: React Native).